lennyby93/node-mmcontrol/README.md

 | setTemperature | *float* | currently set target temperature |
 | roomTemperature | *float* | currently reported room temperature |

 If the power is 'off' the reported values are the last active ones from before the unit was switched off.
-Current roomTemperature is always reported (even when the unit is off), the reported temperature is always rounded to the nearest *integer*.
+Current roomTemperature is always reported (even when the unit is off), the reported temperature is always rounded to the nearest *integer* (this is a limitation of the API).

 #### getCurrentStateRaw (unitid, callback)
 Returns an *object* with the current state of the heat pump unit as returned by the API (without being normalised with values from the model file)